sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 To exclude a type and/or member from the generated API Reference or to suppress the XML compiler warnings use the following comment: ///<exclude></exclude>

-#####Shared Internals
+####Shared Internals

-‚ÄúInternal‚Äù ArcGIS Pro managed code that is __scoped public__ (to enable access by other internal ESRI teams) __but__ is for internal ESRI use is referred to as ‚ÄúShared Internals‚Äù.
-Shared Internal code is declared within an ‚ÄúInternal‚Äù namespace that follows the naming convention ‚ÄúArcGIS.Desktop.Internal.XXXX‚Äù.
+ìInternalî ArcGIS Pro managed code that is __scoped public__ (to enable access by other internal ESRI teams) __but__ is for internal ESRI use is referred to as ìShared Internalsî.
+Shared Internal code is declared within an ìInternalî namespace that follows the naming convention ìArcGIS.Desktop.Internal.XXXXî.

 Shared internals use a standard triple-slash class (or interface) header (refer to the __Appendix, Shared Internals__ section and the __Step by Step Guide, Step 6__, for more details).
-In the example below, the public and protected class members on the shared internal class have been tagged with an __‚Äú<exclude>‚Äù__ comment to suppress XML compiler warnings.
+In the example below, the public and protected class members on the shared internal class have been tagged with an __ì<exclude>î__ comment to suppress XML compiler warnings.

 ```c#
 ///<summary>This namespace contains classes and